mesacarlos/WebConsole/README.md

 A explanation of the `host`, `port`, `language` and `passwords` fields follows:

 `host`: Leaving it as 0.0.0.0 will do the trick.
 If you experience issues , you can change this value to your device IP.
 If you are in a VPS or dedicated server (or you have a full public IP allocated for your device) type your public IP.
-If you are at your home (and you dont have a public IP assigned to your device) type your private IP, it is probably something like 192.168.xx.xx.
+If you are at your home (and you don't have a public IP assigned to your device) type your private IP, it is probably something like 192.168.xx.xx.

 `port`: A port where to run this plugin (cannot be the port you are using for Minecraft).